trangnguyen2906/Python-Marketing-RFM-Analysis-in-E-commerce/README.md

 #### 🔹 5.
 Convert Potential Customers → Loyal Customers
 > 🎯 Goal: Identify key behavioral gaps between mid-tier segments and top-performing customers to guide conversion strategies for turning potential customers into loyal ones.

+🧠 To do this, I compare mean and median values of Recency, Frequency, and Monetary, along with AOV (Average Order Value) to gain reliable insights into typical behavior (median) while still capturing value outliers (mean).
+This helps prioritize which segments have untapped value and how to upgrade them effectively.

 ```
 #mean, median of segments except at risk and lost customers
 comparison_df = RFM_df_merge[RFM_df_merge['Customer_Group'] != 'At Risk & Lost Customers']